 Symptoms of Dehydration in Dogs

 Xerostomia is another sign of dehydration in dogs.
 Xerostomia is when your pet's gums lose moistness and become dry and sticky, and your dog's saliva becomes thick and pasty.
-Other symptoms of dehydration include, loss of appetite, panting and dry nose.
-In severe cases your dog's eyes may become sunken or your pet may collapse from shock.
+Other symptoms of dehydration include loss of appetite, panting and a dry nose.
+In severe cases, your dog's eyes may become sunken or your pet may collapse from shock.

 The Primary Causes of Dehydration

 Your dog could become dehydrated for a number of reasons including heatstroke, illness, fever, persistent vomiting or diarrhea, and insufficient fluid intake.

 If your dog is displaying symptoms of shock, heatstroke, or severe dehydration, call your primary care vet immediately or contact a PetVet Care Center near you.
 Your vet may advise you to begin offering your dog small amounts of water to begin the rehydration process while you are on your way to their office.
 Treatment for dogs suffering from this level of dehydration is re-hydration using intravenous fluids.